1. Do you offer on-campus housing?

 Students beginning the study of law are admitted only in the fall semester.

-No, we do not have rolling admission.
+No, we do not have rolling admissions.
 Applications are normally reviewed early January and after the February 28 priority application deadline date.

 8. What is your average age of Law Center students?